UBICenter/ubicenter.org/_posts/2021-11-19-resilience-ubi.md

 [^us-tax-gap]: The US Treasury Department estimates the current tax gap at about $600 billion.
 They also estimate that "$80 billion of investment over the coming ten years in enforcement, IT, and taxpayer services [would generate] an estimated $320 billion in additional tax collections over the next ten years" and that "changes to the third-party information reports are estimated to generate $460 billion over a decade."
 After the investment, that's an average of $70 billion per year, or 12% of the current tax gap, which might shrink to around 10% given the projected growth of the tax gap.

 Overall, we expect that HMRC more accurately captures the tax gap, and that additional enforcement could close it by the 10% estimated in the US.
-This comes to **£2.8bn per year.**
+This comes to **£2.8bn** per year.

 ## VAT

 The standard VAT rate is currently 20%, and the Resilience UBI paper proposes raising it to 25%.
 The paper does not mention increasing the reduced rate of 5% for domestic fuel and power, children’s car seats and some other goods.

 The Office for Budget Responsibility reports that ["in 2019-20 VAT raised £134 billion"](https://obr.uk/forecasts-in-depth/tax-by-tax-spend-by-spend/vat/).
 They also find that around half of household expenditure is subject to the 20% rate, 3% is subject to the 5% rate, and the remainder is exempt or 'zero-rated'.
 That indicates that £664 billion of household expenditure was subject to the 20% rate.
-Raising the standard VAT rate to 25% would therefore raise £33.2bn, 21% more than the £27.5bn estimated in the Resilience paper.
+Raising the standard VAT rate to 25% would therefore raise **£33.2bn**, 21% more than the £27.5bn estimated in the Resilience paper.
 Increasing the reduced rate from 5% to 10% would raise an additional £2bn.

 ## Corporation Tax